 We don’t know about you, but the relationship between the Duke of Hastings (the dreamy Regé-Jean Page) and Daphne (played by Phoebe Dynevor) reminds us of lively Elizabeth Bennet and stubborn Mr. Darcy.

-This award-winning British period drama set in the post-Edwardian era follows the lives of the aristocratic Crawley family: cue soap opera levels of gossip and comic snooty one-liners—"What is a weekend?" and a stellar cast including Maggie Smith and Lily James.
+This award-winning British period drama set in the post-Edwardian era follows the lives of the aristocratic Crawley family: cue soap opera levels of gossip, comical one-liners ("What is a weekend?") and a stellar cast that includes Maggie Smith and Lily James.
 The best part?
-There’s a whole six seasons to binge.
+There are a whole six seasons to binge on.

 When you've finished those—as you inevitably will—you can watch the Downton Abbey film (Downton Abbey 2 is slated to drop in December 2021).

-OK, it’s not a period drama—but Gossip Girl has many of the same ingredients that make Bridgerton so addictive: beautiful people falling in love (albeit it's the New York elite rather than the British aristocracy), edge-of-your-seat drama, with vibrant wardrobes and stunning interiors too.
-Plus, the Gossip Girl (who was the Gossip Girl?!) narrator gives Lady Whistledown a run for her money.
+OK, it’s not a period drama—but Gossip Girl has many of the same ingredients that make Bridgerton so addictive: beautiful people falling in love (albeit it's the New York elite rather than the British aristocracy), edge-of-your-seat drama, vibrant wardrobes and stunning interiors.
+Plus, the Gossip Girl narrator gives Lady Whistledown a run for her money.

 For the avoidance of any doubt, this is an official Shonda and Kerry Fanclub now.
 Period!